top of page

 My approach to documentary photography is rooted in the fact that I care, a lot.
 I love this role and the honor of being a wedding documentarian.
 I'm there for you, not for my portfolio or a paycheck.

 I wanted to put this blog post out there to reach potential clients, giving you a glimpse at what it's like to work with me.
 All weddings and couples are wildly different, and I'm adaptable, so I can be who you need me to be to be most comfortable in front of my lens.
-(So if that includes being posed, I'm by no means against it!)
+(So if that includes being posed, you got it!)
 I'm just here to invite you to take a different perspective on what it's like to be photographed and to trust in my ability to balance observance and guidance.

-2024 is going to be year FIVE (!!) of my business and what a joyous journey it has been.
+2024 is year FIVE (!!) of my business and what a joyous journey it has been.
 I've lost count of how many weddings I've photographed at this point but they've all been stepping stones for curating my approach and style.
 And I look forward to continue evolving.

 Thank you to all the beautiful couples who trust me to capture their best day, to fellow photographers who invited me to work beside them, and to you - if you've made it all the way through this post!